-Are you looking for an easy way to detox your skin?
-This DIY Detox Charcoal Soap Face Wash Bars recipe is an easy way to cleanse during your normal beauty routine.
+This DIY Charcoal Soap Face Wash Bars recipe is an easy way to deep clean skin during your normal beauty routine.

 You can use any combo of essential oils that you like.
-I typically use frankincense oil for its anti-aging and regenerating properties.
-It can also reduce pores and acne.
+I typically use frankincense oil because it’s great for improving the overall appearance of skin.

-I also like to use peppermint oil both because I adore the smell and because it also helps repair skin tissue and soothe dry itchy skin at the same time.
+I also like to use peppermint oil both because I adore the smell and because it also helps soothe irritated skin at the same time.

-How to Make Detox Charcoal Soap Face Wash Bars
+How to Make Charcoal Soap Face Wash Bars

 - To make your soap a little easier to remove from the silicone mold, you can coat the inside with non-stick cooking spray.
 Then cut your soap base into small pieces (1” or smaller) to help the soap melt more evenly and quickly.